aosasona/gitro/README.md

 This is the only the first version which I use personally too, you can edit these scripts yourself if you can.
 For any help, reach me @_realao on Twitter.
 And I'll keep updating this package too.
 Happy coding!
 The public repo is at https://github.com/aosasona/gitro

 CHANGELOG

-    1.4.0 - Added Tailwindcss install and init commands Added 'git pull' to the 'gpush' command Added a 'ghelp' command to list available commands Added ReactJS one-command dependencies installer (install react-router-dom@5 which uses 'switch' instead of 'routes')
+    1.5.0 - Added ExpressJS development dependencies installation command, added React itself to the "greact" command in case you don't have React installed already for that project, added a MERN dependencies installation command

-            You do not need to run gbuild everytime you use a TailwindCSS class anymore
+    1.4.1 - Added Tailwindcss install and init commands, added 'git pull' to the 'gpush' command, added a 'ghelp' command to list available commands, added ReactJS one-command dependencies installer (install react-router-dom@5 which uses 'switch' instead of 'routes'), You do not need to run gbuild everytime you use a TailwindCSS class anymore

     1.3.1 - Changed commit message